learn-co-students/js-hoisting-readme-v-000/README.md

 In the example above, we first define the variable `snack` to store `"granola bar"`.
 Then we define a function `eat`.
 Inside the function, we `console.log(snack)` (which we would expect to print out `"granola bar"` because of the variable definition outside the function).
 The following line, we define `snack` to store `"snickers"`.

-That line, makes JavaScript read our function like this:
+JavaScript reads our function like this:

 ```js
 function eat(){